England Football Online

 Gilbert Oswald Smith MA

-According to the 1881 census, Gilbert is the youngest of eight children to scotsman Robert and Margaret.
+According to the 1881 census, Gilbert is the youngest of eight children to Scotsman Robert and Margaret (née Bannerman).
 Living at Chesham House in Croydon along with four four servants.
 His father is a retired Indian Merchant.

 According to the 1891 census, Gilbert is a scholar at Charterhouse School, and is still living with five older siblings and now his widowed mother.
 With five servants also living at Kilcott, Holloway Vale in Godalming.

-According to the 1901 census, Gilbert Oswald was an assistant schoolmaster, alongside William J. Oakley, both living at Trent Cottage at the Ludgrove Preparatory School.
+According to the 1901 census, Gilbert Oswald is an assistant schoolmaster, alongside William J. Oakley, both living at Trent Cottage at the Ludgrove Preparatory School.

 According to the 1911 census, Gilbert is the headmaster at the Ludgrove Preparatory School, William Oakley is one of his assistants.